 Forty years later, it is usually the corporate GC (general counsel) who most closely advises a company’s CEO on legal matters — not some senior partner at a corporate law firm.
 While corporate law firms have their purpose, corporations now mostly prefer to keep their legal work in-house.

 Similarly, consulting and strategy teams could be increasingly brought in-house, rather than hired externally.

-As Clayton Christensen points out in the Harvard Business Review, the inside counsel model is made possible by the fact that general counsels and their staff today have access to powerful legal workflow and on-demand staffing tools like Axiom.
+As Clayton Christensen points out, the inside counsel model is made possible by the fact that general counsels and their staff today have access to powerful legal workflow and on-demand staffing tools like Axiom.
 They can get customized support from networks like AdvanceLaw.
-And they can outsource more basic tasks like “large-scale document and data review” to firms like LeClairRyan, which run leaner and cheaper than a conventional law firm.
+And they can outsource more basic tasks like document and data review to firms like LeClairRyan, which run leaner and cheaper than a conventional law firm.

 A lot of the value that traditional management consultants have offered their clients has been similarly disrupted by technology.
 But as we’ve seen, consulting firms are nimble.
 It may help that they themselves invented the concept of “disruption.”

 Of course, there’s no guarantee that consulting firms will survive forever in their current state.
 Every day, there are more ex-consultants ready to share their expertise.
 Every day, the tools that companies can use to form their strategy get better and more advanced.
 And every day, consulting firms need to prove that they can be relevant in this new world — and not simply the prestige name that Fortune 500 CEOs hire to get the board off their back.